shaziyev/dark-software-factory/README.md

 The prototype code is referenced in the specification under the Technical Constraints / Implementation Guidance section.

+Just open it in your favorite environment (Cursor or VS Code with Codex or Claude Code) and type something like:

+> Read requirements.md and follow its guidance to build the Talk2Excel application.

 ## The Key Mechanism — Build → Test → Fix Loop

-The system is designed for asynchronous autonomous execution.
+The spec is written for asynchronous autonomous execution.
 The agent runs the following loop:

 1. Build the application